 - A signed statement selecting hospice care rather than a Medicare-covered treatment.

-Keep in mind that Medicare insurance only covers respite care that takes place in a Medicare or Medicaid-approved inpatient facility.
-Medicare will pay for respite care lasting up to five days/five nights at a time.
+Keep in mind that Medicare insurance only covers respite care that takes place in a Medicare or Medicaid-approved inpatient facility lasting up to five days/five nights at a time.

 Is Hospice the Answer for Your Loved One?